Jim Cutler // Tenor Saxophone // Seattle Jazz Music

 He has served as guest Composer/Performer in Residence for the Banda Amazonas in Manaus, Brazil, the Conservatoire de Tatui in Sao Paulo Brazil, and as a featured composer at the 2003 Lima Jazz Festival in Peru.

-He is the owner/operator of Marina Music Service and Daniel Barry Publications, and holds an M.A. and Ph.D. in Music Composition from the University of California at Santa Barbara.
+He is the owner/operator of Daniel Barry Publications and holds an M.A. and Ph.D. in Music Composition from the University of California at Santa Barbara.

 Trombones